 If you’re new to using the software, they offer a great 24/7 support system to help you along with whatever problems you may have, which can prove to be very valuable.
 But one downside that can’t be overlooked is that Podia’s community building tools just aren’t up to the same standards as platforms like Mighty Networks.
 While they do offer community building features, they are relegated to individual community spaces for each of the digital products you offer.
 That will make it harder to have a unified experience.

 When you choose a Mighty Network as a Teachable alternative, you’ve got the newest and easiest way to launch or grow online courses faster, more efficiently, and with more energy.
 It’s a powerful platform that’s easy to learn and is perfect for someone “low tech” just starting out or a sophisticated course creator ready to take their business to the next level.

 Compared to swapping out Teachable for Thinkific or Kajabi and then needing to augment it with other services–including a Facebook Group–the decision to use a Mighty Network is a great one.

 Choose The Right Teachable Alternative for You

-Between Teachable, Thinkific, and a Mighty Network, you’ve got three great options for running your online courses and memberships.
+Between all of these Teachable alternatives, you have many great options for running your online courses and memberships.
 Whether your emphasis is on certification, a mobile presence, or you’re ready to scale faster by bringing your courses and community together in one place, you’ve got some great choices.